BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ![Screenshot](presentation.gif)

-In case of Web user interface all you need to do is to upload (with FTP) .html (.png, .jpg, …) files into your ESP32 /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).
+In case of Web user interface all you need to do is to upload (with FTP) .html (.png, .jpg, â€¦) files into your ESP32 /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).

 In case of Telnet user interface all you need to do is to modify telnetCommandHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see example below).